boytchev/mannequin.js/docs/index.md

 <script src="mannequin.min.js"></script>
 ```

-The helper function `createScene()` provides a default set-up of the scene
-and its elements, like lighting, camera, ground, etc.

 Figures are created as instances of classes, e.g. `new Male()`, `new Female()` or
 `new Child()`.
 Here is a minimal program that creates a static figure in the browser: